Grays to Purfleet walk via the graffiti wall

 - 6.00 pm: Walk ends at Purfleet Station

 - Terrain: The walk is flat but sections are uneven in places and could be muddy in wet weather.
 There are a few metal steps along the way.
 This walk is not accessible for wheelchairs or pushchairs.

 Many thanks to the original walk leader: Lesley Robinson.

 This walk is not accessible for wheelchairs or pushchairs.
 There are metal steps in various places, some sections of the path are narrow and uneven.

 Thurrock 100 walks are of different lengths and on different terrain.
 Some are mainly on footpaths, and others mainly on footpaths where ground may be uneven.
 If this walk doesn’t suit you, there is probably another one that will.

 You need to choose walks within your capabilities; the walk leaders are experienced but must take your word that you are sufficiently fit for the grade of walk you have chosen.

-Due care has been exercised in organising the walks, however Kinetika, the funders and associated partners of the project cannot accept liability for loss, accident or injury caused to any person following the routes.
+Due care has been exercised in organising the walks, however Kinetika, the funders and associated partners of the project cannot accept liability for loss, accident or injury caused to any person following the routes, especially if unsupervised.
 Participants under the age of 16 must be accompanied by an adult.

 Please ensure that you are properly equipped for all walks.
 The weather can be unpredictable so bring waterproof clothing and/or sun hats and sun cream – it’s best to be prepared for everything!